+Enrollment is limited.
 Deadline for applications is March 15 of each year.
+Applications received after the deadline will be considered on a space available basis.
 Classes start in June or August for regular students and in June for Advanced Standing students (B.S.W.).